OpenLMIS-Malawi/rds-recovery/README.md

 # rds-restore
 A script that restores the target RDS instance from the latest snapshot of source instance.

-## Pre-requisites
-* Both source and target RDS instances are in the same region

 ## Usage

 In order to use the script, you need the configuration file for it in your local working directory.